BestMod/nobsmcdocuments/tekkitdoctrine/Structures_and_Optimizations.markdown

 ## Preamble

 As our own Agent_Delphi said:
-> Our very environment in this place is limited, and must be treated as such.
+> "Our very environment in this place is limited, and must be treated as such.
 >
-> With reverence, respect, and an attitude of custodianship.
+> With reverence, respect, and an attitude of custodianship."
 >
 >*(Agent_Delphi, NOBSMC Discord)*